-Medicare is the federal health insurance program for people 65 and over; for disabled individuals who receive SSDI through Social Security; and those with Lou Gehrig’s (ALS) or End Stage Renal Disease (ESRD).
-Your (red, white and blue) Medicare card has your unique identification number and the effective dates of Part A, or Part B, or both.
+Medicare is the federal health insurance program for people 65 and over; for disabled individuals receiving SSDI through Social Security; and those with Lou Gehrig’s (ALS) or End Stage Renal Disease (ESRD).
+Your (red, white and blue) Medicare ID card has your unique identification number and the effective dates of Part A or Part B, or both.
+Medicare has two additional parts: C and D. See below.

-Part A covers 1) inpatient hospitalization; 2) treatment in a skilled nursing facility; 3) home health care; and 4) hospice.
+Part A covers 1) inpatient hospitalization; 2) skilled nursing facility; 3) home health care; and 4) hospice.

-Part B covers outpatient medical services such as 1) physician visits;2) laboratory and diagnostic tests; 3) ambulance; 4) urgent care and emergency room treatment.
-Part B also covers drugs administered in your doctor’s office or a medical facility.
+Part B covers outpatient medical services: 1) physician visits; 2) laboratory and diagnostic tests; 3) ambulance; 4) urgent care and emergency treatment.
+And so on.
+Part B covers drugs that are administered in your doctor’s office or at a medical facility.

 Can I use my Medicare I.D. card to get medical care?

-You can see any doctor, or go to any facility, which accepts Medicare anywhere in the country.
+Yes.
+You can see any doctor, or go to any medical facility, which accepts Medicare anywhere in the country.

 Is Original Medicare Expensive?

-It depends on how much you use it and what services you use it for.**
+It depends on how much you use it and what services you access.**

 Part A is premium free if you’ve worked for ten years in the United States and paid into Social Security.
-However, if you’re admitted into the hospital as an inpatient, Medicare will bill you $1,675 per benefit period.
-A benefit period lasts 60 days.
+But it’s not entirely free.
+Social Security will bill you $1,736 for a 60 day benefit period if you’re admitted as a hospital inpatient.
 This is your Part A deductible.

-The monthly premium for Part B is $185.00.
-Medicare pays 80% of outpatient services.
+The monthly premium for Part B is $202.90.
+Medicare pays 80%.
 You pay 20%.
-For physician visits, your share of the cost is typically reasonable.
-For more intensive services, such as MRIs, CT Scans, ambulance costs and emergency room visits, 20% can be a significant amount of money
+For physician visits, 20% is typically reasonable.
+For more expensive services, such as MRIs, CT Scans, ambulance (ground and air) and ER visits, 20% can increase your debt burden.

-Part A and Part B do not pay for medications.
-You will need to enroll in a separate prescription plan (Medicare Part D).
+Does Original Medicare pay for medications?
+No. You will need to enroll in a separate prescription plan (Medicare Part D).

 How Can I Help Cover the Costs of Original Medicare?

-One option is to enroll in a Medicare Advantage plan.
-Medicare Advantage plans are also known as Medicare Part C. They are offered by private insurance companies.
-Medicare Part C covers all the benefits of Original Medicare (Parts A and B) at a lower cost and includes extra benefits not covered by Original Medicare.
-Some examples are routine dental and vision care, an allowance for hearing aids, and meals delivered to your door after being discharged from the hospital.
-Many Medicare Advantage plans include prescriptions.
-For more information on Medicare Advantage plans, go to ‘Medicare’ on the Services tab of this website.
+— You can enroll in a Medicare Advantage plan (Medicare Part C).
+Part C covers the benefits of Original Medicare but at a lower cost.
+It also includes extra benefits not covered by Original Medicare.
+Examples are routine dental, vision and hearing; health club memberships; and meals delivered to your home after an inpatient discharge.
+Private insurance companies offer Medicare Advantage plans.
+Many of these plans include drug coverage (Medicare Part D).
+For more information on Medicare Advantage on this website, select ‘Medicare’ on the Services tab at the top of the page.

-A second option to offset costs is to enroll in a Medicare Supplement plan.
-As the name implies, these plans ‘supplement’ the costs of Medicare Parts A and B. For more information, please see my blog on Medicare Supplement Insurance.
+— You can enroll in a Medicare Supplement plan.
+For more information, please see my blog on Medicare Supplement Insurance.

 *This site is not affiliated with or endorsed by any government agency.